arij-ghazouani123/Build-Lab/README.md

-#  Build ,Test ,Sign and Deploy in the Store your Mobile app ( Android / IOS / Flutter )
+#  Build ,Test ,Sign and Deploy Your Mobile Application ( Android / IOS / Flutter )

 - Create a Workflow File
 The first step is to create a workflow file in your GitHub repository.
 The workflow file will define the steps that GitHub will take to build your mobile application.